vigidroid/fat-aar-plugin/README.md

 [ ![Download](https://api.bintray.com/packages/vigidroid/maven/fat-aar-plugin/images/download.svg) ](https://bintray.com/vigidroid/maven/fat-aar-plugin/_latestVersion)

-[WIP] This is a gradle plugin that helps to output fat aar from android library.

-It's inspired by [android-fat-aar](https://github.com/adwiv/android-fat-aar).
-And intent to make more flexible and functional.
+This is a gradle plugin that helps to output fat aar from android library.
+I am inspired by [android-fat-aar][1].
+And aim to make more flexible and functional.
 It's convenient to **sdk developer**(developer that provide a single aar library).

+It works with [the android gradle plugin][3], the android plugin's version of the development is `2.2.3`, other revision is not tested actually.
+Commit an issue as you encounter some compatibility.

+Essentially, `fat-aar-plugin` makes a hack way, to collect resources, jar files and something others in embedded dependencies, into the bundled output aar.
+Click [here](#About-AAR-File) to know more about `AAR`.

+**[Features]**
+* Support embed `android library project`, `java project`, `android library and java library from maven repositories`.
+Local jar file is not needed to use `embed`, `compile` is enough.
+* Work fine with the original features provided by `android plugin`.
+Such as multi build type, product flavor, manifest placeholder, proguard...
+If you find something wrong, commit an issue.
+* The jar files in embedded dependencies will be bundled into `libs\` in aar.
+If the proguard is on, they will be bundled into `classes.jar` in aar, it means classes in dependencies will also be obfuscated.

 ## Getting Started